 The importance of travel insurance for Canada

-If you do receive a shortened work permit, there is no way to extend the work permit later.
+Those who do receive a shortened work permit are unable to extend or adjust the work permit later.
 This happens to more people than you would think!

 As per the IEC rules, your health insurance for Canada must cover: